zadoke/chrona/README.md

 This is the Rust backend for CPTrainBot, a Discord bot that retrieves train schedules and information from Infrastruturas de Portugal and displays them on Discord.

-## Getting Started
+## Prerequisites

-To get started with the backend of CPTrainBot, you'll need to have Rust installed on your system.
+To run the backend of CPTrainBot, you'll need to have Rust installed on your system.
 You can find instructions on how to install Rust [here](https://www.rust-lang.org/tools/install).

-Once you have Rust installed, you can clone this repository and navigate to the backend directory.
-From there, you can run `cargo build` to build the project and `cargo run` to start the backend.
+## Installation

+To install the backend of CPTrainBot, follow these steps:

+1. Clone this repository.
+2. Run `cargo build` to build the project.

+In the near future, a Docker image that combines both the frontend and backend components of CPTrainBot will be made available for easier deployment.

+## Running the Backend

+To start the backend of CPTrainBot, run `cargo run` in the project root.
+The backend server will start and expose its API on port 8000.

 ## Usage